garrandall/popular-music-data/tracks/confessions-of-a-broken-heart--daughter-to-father--lindsay-lohan.md

 I... love you
 I... love you
 I... love you
-I...
+I
 I love you

 Daughter to father
 Daughter to father
-I don’t know you
+I don 't know you
 But I still want to
 Daughter to father
 Daughter to father